What you need to know

-You can use your Health Care FSA to pay for eligible medical expenses, including deductibles, coinsurance amounts, copays, and other expenses that are described in IRS Publication 502—Medical and Dental Expenses are considered an eligible or qualified expense.
+You can use your Health Care FSA to pay for eligible medical expenses, including deductibles, coinsurance amounts, copays, and other expenses that are described in IRS Publication 502 — Medical and Dental Expenses.
 Premiums for health and other insurance aren't eligible expenses.

 You may also use your Health Care FSA to buy over-the-counter medications without a prescription, like Tylenol and other pain relievers, heartburn medications, allergy relief, and more.